-- Planning your put in and take out: - Northern Air flies into Peace River and if needed, we can pick you up at the airport. - The top end of the river is the Bennett Dam, you will have to enter below the dam.
-The distance from Hudson's Hope to Fort Vermilion is 812 kms, so there are lots of choices for trip duration and locations
+- Planning your put in and take out: - The top end of the river is the Bennett Dam, you will have to enter below the dam.
+The distance from Hudson's Hope to Fort Vermilion is 812 kms, so there are lots of choices for trip duration and locations. - Site C dam: water access through the Site C dam site has been stopped as of fall 2020.
+A seasonal portage program is in place May-September "Portage program: To move boaters around the construction area, we have set up a

-- There is excellent highway access to many put points along the river.
-We can give you current information about the condition of the more remote accesses - A nice average paddling day is 40-50 km for medium exertion - If you want to leave the logistics, planning and details to us, consider one of our guided trips http://www.peacerivercanada.com/peace-river-canoe-kayak-rafting.php - Or if you still want to tackle the trip on your own, Peace River Cabins and Outdoors take care of any part that you don't want to do.
+- seasonal portage program to transport non-motorized vessels (up to 20') by road past the dam." - Check the Site C Project Website for updated information regarding passage through the site - The program will operate between the Halfway River boat launch and the Peace Island Park boat launch from May 15 to September 15, 2021. - There is excellent highway access to many put points along the river.
+We can give you current information about the condition of the more remote accesses - A nice average paddling day is 40-50 km for medium exertion - If you want to leave the logistics, planning and details to us, consider one of our guided trips.
+Custom multi day guided trips are available for groups of 4 or more. https://peacerivercanada.com/guided-tours.php#Guided%20Hikes - Or if you still want to tackle the trip on your own, Peace River Cabins and Outdoors take care of any part that you don't want to do.
 We offer outfitting, shuttling and pre- and post- trip accommodation. - The hot showers at our facility, or maybe a wood fired hot tub experience, make for a great ending to successful river tripping!